Labrador tea: Toxicology

-There is no sufficient data that demonstrates Labrador tea is safe to consume, as toxicity varies across species and localities.
+Labrador tea contains several toxic compounds making it unsafe to consume, as toxicity varies across species and localities.
 Excessive consumption is not recommended due to diuresis, vomiting, dizziness, and drowsiness.
 Large doses can lead to cramps, convulsions, paralysis, and, in rare cases, death.

 Toxicity occurs due to the terpenoid ledol which is found in all Labrador tea species.
 R. groenlandicum has the lowest toxicity due to lower levels of ledol.
-Moderately narcotic Grayanotoxins are also present, but few lethal human cases of poisoning solely due to grayanotoxins have been documented.
+Moderately narcotic grayanotoxins are also present, but few lethal human cases of poisoning solely due to grayanotoxins have been documented.
 However, lethal poisonings have been documented in livestock.

 Harvesting

-Tea leaves are collected from multiple plants in the spring.
-Labrador tea is slow-growing, so only a single new leaf is collected from a plant every other year, to avoid damaging individual plants.
+Due to the plant's slow growth, leaves are collected only in the spring by taking one new leaf from an individual plant to avoid damaging the plant.